Consumer prices - inflation and comparative price levels

 Inflation: price changes over time

 Compared with historical trends, consumer price indices rose at a relatively modest pace during the last two decades.
-For example, the annual inflation rate of the EU (based on an index using an evolving aggregate reflecting EU membership) settled within the range of 1.2 % to 2.3 % during the period from 2000 to 2007.
+For example, the annual inflation rate of the EU (based on an index using an evolving aggregate reflecting EU membership) settled within the range of 1.2 % to 2.3 % during the period from 1997 (the beginning of the time series) to 2007.

 Since 2008, higher volatility in food and, especially, in energy prices has led to broad changes in inflation rates.
-In the EU, average annual inflation reached 3.7 % in 2008, the highest level since records began in 1997.
-After sharp movements during the period 2008–14 (see Figure 1), the rate at which prices were rising slowed to 0.6 % in 2014, the lowest point since records began.
-Moreover, during several months of 2014 negative inflation rates (indicating deflation) were recorded.
+In the EU, average annual inflation reached 3.7 % in 2008.
+After relatively sharp movements during the period 2008–12 (see Figure 1), the rate at which prices were rising slowed to 1.5 % in 2013, 0.5 % in 2014 and in 2015 there was no change (0.0 %); these last two rates — for 2014 and 2015 — were the lowest inflation rates since records began.
+Moreover, during several months of 2013, 2014 and 2015 negative inflation rates were recorded.

-Among EU Member States, Romania registered the biggest increase in the HICP between 2005 and 2014 (an increase of 54.7 %), while Ireland experienced the lowest rise in the same period (9.6 %).
-The overall change in the EU was 20.9 %, similar to the rate recorded in the United States (22.1 %).
+Among EU Member States, Romania registered the biggest increase in the HICP between 2005 and 2015 (an increase of 54.1 %), while Ireland experienced the lowest rise in the same period (9.5 %).
+The overall change in prices in the EU was an increase of 20.7 %, similar to the change in prices recorded in the United States (21.2 %;), while prices rose at a much slower pace in Japan (2.5 %; 2005–14).

-As regards the main components of the HICP, energy prices in the EU rose at the highest rate (an increase of 49.0 %) between 2005 and 2014, despite the drop recorded in 2014, while non-energy industrial goods prices increased by 4.8 % over the same period.
-The rates for food and for services increased at a slightly faster pace when compared with the all-items index.
-Within services, developments for communications should be highlighted as prices decreased by 13.1 % during the period under review.
+As regards the main components of the HICP, energy prices in the EU rose at the highest rate (an increase of 39.6 %) between 2005 and 2015, despite the drops recorded in 2014 and 2015, while non-energy industrial goods prices increased by 4.6 % over the same period.
+The rates for food (30.7 %) and for services (23.6 %) increased at a slightly faster pace when compared with the all-items index (20.9 %).

 Price level indices: comparison of price levels between countries

-There was a convergence of price levels within the EU-28 as a whole up to 2008 (see Figure 3), as the coefficient of variation of comparative price levels declined sharply.
-Thereafter, price levels diverged somewhat within the EU-28, while in the euro area there was no notable convergence or divergence.
+There was a convergence of price levels across the EU-28 as a whole up to 2008 (see Figure 3), as the coefficient of variation of comparative price levels declined sharply.
+Thereafter, price levels diverged somewhat within the EU-28.
+Within the euro area (EA-19), price levels converged sharply through until 2009, followed by a couple of years of almost no change and then a slight divergence in price levels from 2011 to 2014.

 Data sources and availability